Blown-in Fiber Glass Insulation

 General Information about Insulation

-- A typical pound of fiber glass insulation saves twelve times as much energy in its first year in place as the energy used to produce it.
+- A typical pound of fiber glass insulation saves twelve times energy in its first year in place as the energy used to produce it.

 - Approved insulation products improve building energy efficiency, helping to lower energy costs throughout the life of the structure.